BRING YOUR OWN DEVICE (BYOD)

-ISPS is a Google Apps school and access to Google Drive is part of student and staff accounts for saving and sharing documents.
+ISPS has fully adopted PowerSchool Unified Classroom as its main resource for saving and sharing documents.
 Students bringing their own device will NOT have access to server storage on the ISPS network.
 ISPS is in the process of moving most digital content to the cloud-based platforms.
-In addition to a Google Apps account, teachers and students can share documents using Google Classroom.
+In addition to PowerSchool Unified Classroom, teachers and students can share documents using Google Drive.

 We expect students to bring their laptop and charger to school every day.
 If you forget your laptop at home, you must do without the laptop for the school day.
 A laptop will not be loaned for this purpose.